 - 1. The borrower has been granted an economic hardship deferment under either the FDLP or Federal Perkins Loan Program for the period of time for which the borrower has requested an economic hardship deferment for his or her FFELP loan. - 2.
-The borrower is receiving payment or benefit under a federal or state public assistance program, such as Aid to Families with Dependent Children, Supplemental Security Income, Food Stamps, or state general public assistance.
-[Federal Register dated June 29, 1994] - 3. ...
+The borrower is receiving payment or benefit under a federal or state public assistance program, such as Aid to Families with Dependent Children, Supplemental Security Income, Food Stamps, or state general public assistance. - 3. ...

-PROPOSED LANGUAGE - COMMON BULLETIN: Economic Hardship Deferment Eligibility Criteria The Common Manual has been updated to align economic hardship deferment eligibility criteria with Department guidance published in the Preamble language in the Federal Register dated June 29, 1994, page 33587.
+PROPOSED LANGUAGE - COMMON BULLETIN: Economic Hardship Deferment guidance published in the Preamble language in the Federal Register, dated June 29, 1994, page 33587.
 A borrower is eligible for an economic hardship deferment if he or she is receiving payment or benefit under a federal or state public assistance program, such as Aid to Families with Dependent Children, Supplemental Security Income, Food Stamps, or state general public assistance.